 We're hiring!

-Assessment of ADHD in children: The Role of Physicians and IPS
+Assessment of ADHD in children: The role of physicians and IPS

 Attention deficit disorder with or without hyperactivity (ADHD) is one of the most common neurodevelopmental disorders in children.
 In Canada, approximately 5-10% of children are diagnosed with ADHD, a figure that is constantly rising, reflecting both increased awareness and better recognition of symptoms.
-The diagnosis of ADHD in children involves a number of health professionals, including physicians and specialized nurse practitioners (NP), who play an essential role in the assessment, diagnosis and management of the disorder.
+The diagnosis of ADHD in children involves a number of health professionals, including physicians and specialized nurse practitioners (SNPs), who play an essential role in the assessment, diagnosis and management of the disorder.

 This article explores the various stages in the assessment of ADHD in children in Canada, highlighting the key role of physicians and PHNs, and offering an overview of statistics relating to this disorder in the country.